 A clear example of this is when a person says “the poor are lazy”.
-They do so because the desire system in which everyone can succeed by their own will.
+They do so because they desire a system in which everyone can succeed by their own will.
 By claiming the poor deserve it, they are appealing to their colorblind version of what is “good”… one that many impoverished or unhoused cannot abide by.

 Since we all have blind spots, then will [micro-]fascism always be with us?

 Unfortunately, yes.
 But that doesn’t mean we have to be complacent on this understanding and become conservative about it.
 The whole point of this article is to give credit to the unknown; to show there is more than just our limited world view.
 We must promote others who are not being heard.

 As a side note I would like to shout out to all those struggling with no means of getting a platform (and with their own specific impossible colors that others cannot experience due to colorblindness).
 Specifically in regards to Black History Month: for everyone in that community, congratulations on the progress that has been made, the realizations of how much influence has come from your community, how much we depend on it.
 This generalizes to all other communities as well and lets NONE OF US pretend that the fight for equality is done.